oauthstuff/draft-ietf-oauth-security-topics/recommendations.md

-Clients SHOULD instead use the response type "code" (aka authorization code grant type) as specified in (#ac) or any other response type that causes the authorization server to issue access tokens in the token response.
+Clients SHOULD instead use the response type "code" (aka authorization code grant type) as specified in (#ac) or any other response type that causes the authorization server to issue access tokens in the token response, such as the "code id\_token" response type.
 This allows the authorization server to detect replay attempts and generally reduces the attack surface since access tokens are not exposed in URLs.
 It also allows the authorization server to sender-constrain the issued tokens.

 ## Token Replay Prevention {#token_replay_prevention}